AshwathKarunakaram/10k_analyzer/README.md

 Purpose: Creates interactive web applications.
 Leveraged to develop a simple and interactive dashboard for displaying sentiment analysis and stock price visualizations.

+# Challenges
+Time: The LLM took a long time to process the text and sometimes it responded with invalid data.
+This problem was solved with engineering better and more specific prompts, and condensing the text as much as possible.

 # License
 This project is licensed under the MIT License.